Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 tens_i = 4'd8; ones_i = 4'd1; #20; // 81
 ```

 The screenshots below shows the result of the simulation.
-The first two lines show the input signals and the last two lines the output signals.
+The first two lines show the input signals and the last two lines show the output signals.
 In gtkwave we can switch the data format of the signals.
 The first screenshot shows the output in decimal and the second screenshots shows the output with binary numbers.
 Unfortunately both representations are not very practical to check if the representation is correct.

 <img width="2025" height="228" alt="grafik" src="https://github.com/user-attachments/assets/bd1e50ca-3129-438a-baa0-8265a83cc584" />
 <img width="2540" height="242" alt="grafik" src="https://github.com/user-attachments/assets/00b68255-cf28-4897-9a4f-ba894ef4e3d0" />

 However, gtkwave offers the option of using a filter script that converts the numbers into a different format.
-So I wrote and applied my own script, which interprets the binary numbers as decimal numbers/letters, just as they are displayed with the 7 segment displays.
+So I wrote and applied my own script, which interprets the binary numbers as decimal numbers/letters, just as they would be displayed with the 7-segment displays.

 The filter script is a python file *filter-process.py* with the following code for the conversion: